mquinaz/FarmRacing/README.md

 ## C++ game development challenge

-To compile:
+For now the game only works at linux with:

-g++ -c main.cpp
+### g++ -c main.cpp

-g++ main.o -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio
+### g++ main.o -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio

+or using CMake:

+### cmake -B build

+### cmake --build build

+And moving the resources folder to the build folder

-makefile - bug
+he makefile has a bug

 https://github.com/ChrisThrasher/boids/blob/master/CMakeLists.txt

-cmake .. & make works on Linux which uses Makefiles but may not work on Windows which won't be using Makefiles.
-The two commands above work on any OS since they're more generic.

-cmake -B build configures the project and puts all the files into a directory called build.

-cmake --build build builds the project which was configured into the build directory.